AlisAquilae/Academia/content/Notes/Lecture Notes/Coastal Oceanogeaphy and Delta Geology/CODG Lecture 1.md

  - Passive continental margins border oceans with seafloor spreading zones
  - They are relatively wide and host thick accumulation of sediments from the continent
  - In contrast to active continental margins they are not 'eaten up' by subduction

+Large part of the Netherlands is part of a sinking graben system

+Deltas have sinking sediments, meaning you can drill for kilometres before reaching bedrock.

+Some deltas do not form on the continental shelf, but fill up drowned valleys (e.g. Sacramento-San Joaquin).
+Still a delta, but not a triangular shape

+---
+# Delta Types